 e.g. What destroyed the civilisation of Easter Island

 This title of the text tells us to expect an answer.

 In this text we have different theories from different specialists.

-Use the CAPITAL LETTERS in the name ‘Jared Diamond’ to quickly find the paragraph which has Diamond’s view.
+Use CAPITAL LETTERS e.g. in this example, the name ‘Jared Diamond’ helps us quickly find the paragraph which has Diamond’s view.

 3) Use synonyms